eaglerock1337/marks.dev/docs/BOOTSTRAP.md

     - MetalLB is an option - [metallb.universe.tf](https://metallb.universe.tf/)
   - ArgoCD
   - All the rest thru Argo
+  - Super-basic site for `hlc.marks.dev` to prove functionality
   - Prettify shell (motd and PS1)

 ### Stage 2.1 - Storage